 - Transmission: A Porsche based transmission is required.

 - Bodywork: Automobile bodywork must maintain recognizable external features of the Porsche model.
 Automobile bodywork must include a front and rear trunk or deck lid and doors.

 Any equipment, component, part, or modification which is deemed performance-affecting and which is not specified will make the automobile entered subject to reclassification to a higher class or category.

 All automobiles must pass a safety inspection ("tech") at the event prior to any runs.
 The NCR safety inspection is basic in nature and is not intended to be a substitute for a proper technical inspection.
 The track-worthiness of the automobile is the responsibility of the driver.
 The following is a minimum list of automobile safety requirements:

 - Helmet - Each participant must wear an approved helmet in good condition.
-Acceptable approvals are the latest or two most recent SA or M Snell Memorial Foundation approval.
+Acceptable approvals are the latest (2020) or two most recent (2010; 2015) SA, M or K Snell Memorial Foundation approval.
 Note that requirements for PCA Driver Education events are more strict.
-Any helmets that are approved for PCA Club Racing are also acceptable.
+Any helmets approved for PCA Club Racing are also acceptable.

 - Bare feet, sandals and open-toed shoes are not permitted while driving.

-- Minor children and pets must be supervised and are not allowed in the Grid area or near the course at any time (except JPP competitors).
+- Minor children, except JPP competitors, and pets must be supervised and are not allowed in the Grid area or near the course at any time.

-- Roller skates, roller blades, heelies or anything similar are not allowed anywhere on the autocross site.
+- Scooters, roller skates, roller blades, heelies or anything similar are not allowed anywhere on the autocross site.